aaatipamula/Notes/Discrete Structures.md

 - Encrypting a message.
 - Building a circuit that adds two integers.
 - Is there a link between two computers in a network?
-- Proving a sorting algorithim accurately sorts a set of values.
+- Proving a sorting algorithm accurately sorts a set of values.

+## Goals

+- Mathematical Reasoning: Read, understand, and construct proofs
+- Combinatorial Analysis: Techniques for counting objects.
+- Discrete Structures:

 # Topics